-PLAN TO TRANSITION PARTICIPANTS/MEMBERS TO COMPLIANT PROVIDERS

-A relocation notification letter will be sent to the provider and the participant.
-The goal is to ensure continuity of services for Medicaid enrollees.
-The service coordinator will discuss different setting options in a person-centered planning meeting.
-The member, service coordinator, and support network will work collaboratively to relocate the member to the member's setting of choice.
+PLAN TO TRANSITION PARTICIPANTS/MEMBERS TO COMPLIANT PROVIDERS coordinator, and support network will work collaboratively to relocate the member to the member's setting of choice.
 MCOs will be required to submit a relocation work plan to DHS/MQD for their members at least 90 days prior to the compliance effective date, no later than December 2018 with the expectation that members are relocated by March 2019.
 DHS/MQD will monitor the relocation progress through monthly and weekly status calls.